Jorisslagter/docker-compose-laravel-setup/README.md

 ## Customizing the setup
 You can modify the environment variables, ports, and other settings in the `docker-compose.yml` file.

+* Dockerfile for the Laravel PHP 7.4 application with PHP-FPM
+* docker-compose.yml for the entire setup
+* docker-compose/nginx/nginx.conf for the Nginx configuration
+* docker-compose/mysql/initdb.d/ for the *.SQL files to be loaded into the database

 ## Stopping the containers
 To stop the running containers, use the following command: